sxzuu-cloud/sxzuu-cloud/README.md

 - 👋 Hi, I’m @sxzuu
 - 👀 I’m interested in Python
 - 🌱 Pyside6 and PyQt5 enjoyer
-- 💞️ I’m looking to collaborate on VSS CLicker
+- 💞️ looking for mates
 - 📫 How to reach me discord : SxZuu#3712

 <!---